uchange/ulangel/README.md

 #### ulangel.utils.learner
-This part includes the class `Learner` and some methods to freeze or unfreeze layers in order to a part of or the whole neural network.
+This part includes the class `Learner` and some methods to freeze or unfreeze layers in order to train just a part of or the whole neural network.

 ##### Learner
 * The class `ulangel.utils.learner.Learner`: It is a class that takes the RNN model, data for training, the loss function, the optimizer, the learning rate and callbacks that you need.
 The method `Learner.fit(epochs=number of epochs that you want to train)` executes all processes in order to train the model.
 Here is an exemple to build the langage model learner: